-There are few activities that give you such a dramatic perspective on our place in this universe as stargazing, and with the right equipment and conditions you can also see some of the most beautiful sights that the galaxy has to offer.
-There are plenty of spots across the United States which offer fantastic stargazing conditions, and choosing to pack your telescope and equipment into the car and taking a road trip can prove to be a genuinely wonderful experience.
+There are few activities that give you such a dramatic perspective on our place in this universe as stargazing, and with the right equipment and conditions, you can also see some of the most beautiful sights that the galaxy has to offer.
+There are plenty of spots across the United States that offer fantastic stargazing conditions, and choosing to pack your telescope and equipment into the car and taking a road trip can prove to be a genuinely wonderful experience.
 There are plenty of things to consider when you are planning your stargazing trip, and here are a few aspects to consider as you plan your trip.

-Choosing Your Stargazing Destination
+Choosing Your Destination

-What to Look for in a Good Stargazing Spot
+What to Look for in a Spot

 Once you have arrived at your desired destination, choosing a spot where you can set up your telescope ready to enjoy the stars is very important.
-One of the first things to remember is that you may be there for some time enjoying the stars, so try to find a location where you will be able to make yourself comfortable, while a location with some trees in the area around the site can help to reduce the wind that will be sweeping across your spot.
+One of the first things to remember is that you may be there for some time to enjoy the stars, so try to find a location where you will be able to make yourself comfortable, while a location with some trees in the area around the site can help to reduce the wind that will be sweeping across your spot.
 Ideally, light pollution should be at a minimum, so a site away from campsites or lodges that may be in the area will also be a good decision.

-Camping or Local Accommodation?
+Camping or Local Accommodations

 This means that the real choice of accommodation depends on what your priority is after you have finished for the evening.

-When to Arrive at Your Destination
+When to Arrive

 What Equipment Should You Bring